eu-digital-identity-wallet/eudi-docs-site/docs/test/online-verifier.md

 The test service provides extensive capabilities to test various credentials, including PID.
 You can also create custom credential requests tailored to your specific needs.

-Test service supports both mDoc and SD-JWT formats.
+The test service supports both mDoc and SD-JWT formats.

 There are two options available: